MEET THE PROS

 BRIAN VERWOLF (5.5)

-Brian is a native of Montana through and through but has lived the past 17 years n the Pacific Northwest where he held the #1 singles and #1 Doubles ranking in Men’s Open division.
-Featured Titles includes 4-time winner PNW Sectional Championships, three-time winner Seattle City Open Championships.
-Brian is currently the owner and manager of Verwolf Tennis, providing passionate coaching to his students of all ages and skill levels in the greater Seattle area.
+Brian is a native of Montana through and through but has lived the past 17 years in the Pacific Northwest where he held the #1 singles and #1 doubles ranking in Men’s Open division.
+Featured Titles include four-time winner PNW Sectional Championships and three-time winner Seattle City Open Championships.
+Brian recently moved his family back to MT and is very excited to be a part of Montana tennis once again!
+Currently, his is the owner and manager of Verwolf Tennis, providing passionate coaching to his students of all ages and skill levels in the Helena, MT area.